For partnership and business-related enquiries, please get in touch.

 • The Rate: Ensure the driver uses the meter.
 The fare to Denarau is usually pretty standard but if you feel like launching right into the Fiji Way – try a bit of haggling!

-5. Moving Like a Local: Taxis and Buses
+6. Moving Like a Local: Taxis and Buses

-• The Bula Bus: The iconic open-air bus loops between all resorts and Port Denarau Marina.
+• The Bula Bus: The iconic open-air bus loops between all resorts on Denarau and Port Denarau Marina.
 Check for the Unlimited Day Pass at any of the Resorts or at Port Denarau marina.
 It is the easiest, and most social way to get around!

 • Local Taxis: Plentiful and easy.